 Most Unusual Place: Toya Bungkah

 The village of Toya Bungkah – located inside the crater of Bali’s most active volcano, Mount Batur – boasts three places for wallowing in hot springs and cool-water pools.
-The best is unquestionably the Seminyak-style resort of Toya Devasya.
-For just US$12 a day, visitors can revel in the hot baths, splash about the Olympic-sized swimming pool, or laze on lounge chairs by the pool bar.
+The best is unquestionably the Seminyak-style Toya Devasya Resort.
+For just US$12 a day, non-guests can revel in the hot baths, splash about the Olympic-sized swimming pool, or laze on lounge chairs by the pool bar.
 With a restaurant and villas, the setting alongside the azure crater lake under a towering volcano is goose-bumpy.

 Most Underrated: Candikuning

 Halfway between Kuta and Lovina, Candikuning is nestled alongside the mighty crater lake of Mount Bratan.
 With some of Bali’s best attractions, it is worth staying a few days, if only for the cooler weather (which is often chilly at night).
 Must-sees include the (1) extensive botanical gardens, one of only four in Indonesia; (2) Bedugul lakeside recreational area, almost completely patronised by Indonesian tourists, with boat trips across the lake and water sports; (3) exquisite Pura Ulun Bratan temple facing the lapping waters; and (4) bustling produce market, specialising in strawberries and corn.

 The main tourist areas across Bali (including the Gili Islands) are all different, with delightfully dissimilar locations and range of facilities.
 It is vital to choose a suitable base according to your interests (yoga or surfing?), age/family (backpackers or with kids?), budget (resorts or family-owned hotels?) and length of stay (three days or three months?).